ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 # Ordering and configuring IBM Cloud Object Storage with Veeam
 {: #icos_ordering}

-With the release of Veeam Availability Suite 9.5 Update 4, Veeam is compatible with {{site.data.keyword.cloud}} Object Storage (ICOS).
+Starting with Veeam Availability Suite 9.5 Update 4 and subsequent versions, Veeam is compatible with {{site.data.keyword.cloud}} Object Storage (ICOS).
 The ordering of {{site.data.keyword.cloud_notm}} Object Storage is not automated when you order Veeam, but it can be added after deployment.

-To order {{site.data.keyword.cloud_notm}} Object Storage, complete the following tasks in the specified order.
+To order {{site.data.keyword.cloud_notm}} Object Storage, complete the following tasks in the specified order:

 ## Creating an Object Storage instance
 {: #icos_ordering-obj}